danheck/multinomineq/README.md

 probabilistic choice models.
 Cognitive Psychology, 96, 26–40.
 <doi:10.1016/j.cogpsych.2017.05.003>).

+## Details and Citation

+The following paper provides a detailed description of the implemented methods:

+* Heck, D. W., & Davis-Stober, C. P. (2018).
+  Multinomial models with linear inequality constraints:
+  Overview and improvements of computational methods for Bayesian inference.
+  *Manuscript submitted for publication.* Retrieved from https://arxiv.org/abs/1808.07140

+If you use `multinomineq` in publications, please cite the paper above or the R package:

+* Heck, D. W. (2018). multinomineq: Bayesian Inference for Inequality-Constrained Multinomial Models. *R package version 0.1.0.* https://github.com/danheck/multinomineq

 ### Installation

 To get the most recent version of `multinomineq`, the package can  directly be